Cancer Screening Clinic

 Frequently Asked Questions

-No. Screening tests such as mammograms, ultrasounds, and low-dose CT scans use very low levels of radiation that do not pose a significant cancer risk.
-The benefits of early detection far outweigh any minimal potential risk.
+No, as the screening tests like mammograms, ultrasounds, and low-dose CT scans use very low levels of radiation.
+Hence, this amount does not cause any major cancer risk.
+However, the benefits of early detection outweigh any minimal risk.

-The Liaquat National Hospital Cancer Screening Clinic screens for breast cancer, colorectal cancer, liver cancer, cervical cancer, and lung cancer.
-Additional screenings may be offered depending on the patient’s individual risk profile.
+Liaquat National Hospital cancer screening clinic screens for breast cancer, colorectal cancer, liver cancer, cervical cancer, and lung cancer.
+Furthermore, it may offer specific screenings depending on the patient’s risk profile.

-The clinic offers a range of screening methods, including mammography, colonoscopy, Pap smear, PSA testing, low-dose CT scans, and skin examinations.
-The choice of screening method depends on the type of cancer and the patient’s risk factors.
+The clinic uses a variety of screening methods, including mammograms, colonoscopies, Pap smears, PSA tests, low-dose CT scans, and skin examinations, among others.
+The appropriate screening method is determined based on the type of cancer being screened for.

-If a screening result is abnormal, further diagnostic tests will be recommended to confirm or rule out cancer.
-Our oncologists will guide you through the next steps and discuss management or treatment options if required.
+If a screening test result is abnormal, the doctor will recommend further diagnostic tests to determine whether cancer is present.
+Our oncologists will guide you through the next steps and discuss potential treatment options if necessary.

-For most women, mammography is recommended annually or biennially starting between the ages of 40 and 50, depending on individual risk factors and healthcare provider recommendations.
+For most women, annual or biennial mammograms are recommended starting at age 40 to 50.
+This depends on individual risk factors and healthcare provider recommendations.

-Colon cancer screening is highly effective in early detection and prevention as it allows identification and removal of precancerous polyps.
-Regular screening significantly reduces both the incidence and mortality of colon cancer.
+Yes, the colon cancer screening is highly effective in early detection and prevention of cancer as it identifies and removes precancerous polyps.
+Moreover, regular screening also helps in reducing the incidence and mortality of colon cancer.

-For individuals at average risk, colonoscopy is recommended every 10 years.
-Other screening tests, such as stool-based tests, may be advised annually or every 5 years depending on risk factors and test results.
+For average-risk individuals, a colonoscopy is recommended every 10 years, while other tests, such as stool tests, may be recommended annually or every 5 years.
+Screening intervals vary based on personal risk factors and test results.

-E-cigarettes and vaping may pose health risks, including lung cancer.
-Avoiding all forms of tobacco and nicotine products is the best way to reduce these risks.
+E-cigarettes and vaping could pose health risks, including lung cancer.
+The best approach is to avoid all tobacco and nicotine products to reduce health risks.

-For information regarding cancer screening tests and biopsy costs, please contact us at the provided phone number.
+For cancer screening test information, please call us at the given number.

 Our Expert Doctor